dgc-network/coliving-protocol/identity-service/src/notifications/README.md

   * NotificationAction - actionEntityType: 'digital_content', entityId: T2

 Note: RemixCreate notifications do not stack.
-The means that if multiple users remix the same digital_content, the original landlord will not receive a single notifications will all of the remix, instead it will be multiple individual notifications.
+The means that if multiple users remix the same digital_content, the original author will not receive a single notifications will all of the remix, instead it will be multiple individual notifications.

 **RemixCosign**
 Scenario: User U1 owns digital_content T1 that remixes digital_content T2 owned by user U2 and U2 cosigns T1
 DB Entries
-* Notification - userId: U1, entityId: T1, type: 'CosignAgreement'
+* Notification - userId: U1, entityId: T1, type: 'CosignDigitalContent'
   * NotificationAction - actionEntityType: 'user', entityId: U2

 Note: RemixCosign notifications do not stack.
-The means that if a digital_content remixes multiple other agreements and the original landlord of those agreements cosign the remix, the remix upload user will not receive a single notifications will all of the remix cosigned, but instead get multiple individual notifications.
+The means that if a digital_content remixes multiple other digitalContents and the original author of those digitalContents cosign the remix, the remix upload user will not receive a single notifications will all of the remix cosigned, but instead get multiple individual notifications.